 Stock up with local products in Guildhall

-I love buying the local produce anywhere I travel.
+I love buying local produce anywhere I travel.
 The Bath Guildhall Market is a perfect place for that.
 It has been in operation since the Middle Ages, which makes it well over 800 years.
-Today, on the market you can find everything from the local cheeses, meats, jams, pastries, pies and also non-food items, clothes, and souvenirs.
+Today, on the market you can find everything from the local cheeses, meats, jams, pastries, and pies, and also non-food items, clothes, and souvenirs.